 - When Jesus said, “Before Abraham was, I AM”, why do you think the Jewish leaders understood immediately what Jesus was saying?

-versus – compared to or by contrast; also may be abbreviated vs.
+- versus – compared to or by contrast; abbreviated vs.